Ecgal/Ecgal/README.md

 ## MSD Script – C++ / Qt
 GitHub Repo:(https://github.com/Ecgal/MSDScript)

 Built a small interpreter for a functional language, with a GUI using Qt.
 Includes a parser, expression tree evaluator, and a polished editor.
-This one was all about getting deep into C++ and making something actually usable.

 **Tech:** C++, Qt
 **Highlights:**